We have had some experience with cockfighting before, but only in the illegal sense.

 When the fight begins, the birds are carried into the arena and weighed again in sacks in front of the crowd.
 Each one is then teased by the judge with a stuffed bird on a stick before being placed in the perspex cage.

 The cocks aggravate each other pecking the perspex that separates them.
-When they are suitably hyped up the cage is lifted and the fight begins in a mass of feathers and squawks, followed by a fair amount of blood.
+When they are suitably hyped up, the cage is lifted and the fight begins with a mass of feathers and squawks, followed by a fair amount of blood.

 A quick vacuum of the arena between bouts and it’s on again.
 We were told the fights would continue until around midnight.
 That’s a big day of fighting and a lot of feathers to clean up!

-So as much as most people see this blood sport as being cruel and outdated, we wouldn’t expect to see an end to it in Puerto Rico anytime soon.
+As much as most people see this blood sport as being cruel and outdated, we wouldn’t expect to see an end to it in Puerto Rico anytime soon.
+In 2010, the Puerto Rican government even declared it, “an integral part of the island’s folklore and patrimony”.